Food for Thought: Nutrition and Education for Young Children from Ethnic Minorities

 In the mountainous province of Hoa Binh, one household in three is either poor or nearly poor.
 Among children under 6, the malnutrition rate is one of the highest in Vietnam (25%).
-Its ethnic minorities, who are the project’s beneficiary population, do not speak Vietnamese.
+The ethnic minorities, who are the project’s beneficiary population, do not speak Vietnamese.
 Geographic and linguistic isolation combined with subsistence farming and malnutrition lead to hindered child development and serious challenges in access to education.

 What we want to achieve

-To safeguard the development of children from ethnic minorities by improving their nutrition, promoting their access to quality education, and increasing their families’ livelihoods.
+We want to safeguard the development of children from ethnic minorities by improving their nutrition, promoting their access to quality education, and increasing their families’ livelihoods.

-How we plan to achieve it
+How we will achieve it

-Field : Access and quality of education, Early childhood, Health education, Inclusive education
+Themes: Access and quality of education, Early childhood, Health education, Inclusive education

-Duration : 2012 – 2018
+Duration: 2012 – 2018

-Beneficiaries : 4’650 children, 260 teachers/cooks/educational managers, 4,500 parents, 45 community development workers
+Beneficiaries: 4,650 children, 260 teachers/cooks/educational managers, 4,500 parents, 45 community development workers

-Project Manager : Thi Tu Nguyen
+Project Manager: Thi Tu Nguyen